dcouch440/antique_social_media/README.md

     service       :This file parses through queries and altering incoming data with limited importing DAO           :This file strictly interacts with the databases its named by Model         :This file holds relationship data through the objection package

-  This is an evolving project focused on efficiently and effectively take advantage of the technologies node.js give to developers.
-This Back end will be paired with a front end currently being developed to provide a fast and user friendly experience.

 # `Tech Used`